 Application and Eligibility

-We understand that many families may have difficulty accessing the SAT with the conditions of the pandemic.
-Therefore we have made the following updates for the 2022-23 application process to accommodate all students:
+We have made the following updates for the 2023-24 application process to accommodate all students:

-- Students will have the choice to submit SAT scores as part of their application file for the 2022-23 application process.
+- All applicants will be required to submit the SAT and/or ACT scores as part of their application file.

 *If you have any questions about submitting your scores, please contact Admissions at email@example.com or (630) 907-5028

 Students can apply during the fall of their 8th and/or 9th grade years.

 Eighth grade applicants can fulfill the high school science requirement through any accredited institution.
 In the past families have used online institutions or community colleges.
 Any class taught at a high school level is acceptable, but we recommend taking a chemistry, biology, or physics class in order to best prepare students for the curriculum here.
 If you have any questions about whether or not a course meets the eligibility requirements, feel free to send a course description to firstname.lastname@example.org.
 9th grade applicants will meet this requirement through their regular high school curriculum.

 Because we are a residential school, the number of students we can accept each year is limited by the number of student rooms we have open.
 Typically we have about 230-250 spots depending on the size of the class who just graduated.
 While the acceptance rate is competitive, every submitted and eligible application is reviewed during our admissions process.
 Acceptance is based on both qualitative and quantitative aspects within that application.
 For a more detailed explanation of the attributes of a successful IMSA student, we recommend watching this informational video.